-The LNN is one of the six 24-month research projects on Re-Distributed Manufacturing (RDM) funded by the EPSRC and the ESRC which started in early 2015 and will be completed in late 2017.
+The LNN is one of the six 24-month research projects on Re-Distributed Manufacturing (RDM) funded by the EPSRC and the ESRC which started in early 2015 and was completed in late 2017.

 The five projects which are part of the RDM are:

 Within the UK, the development of RdM with the support of big data provides opportunities for economic growth and the creation of a more sustainable UK manufacturing system, while allowing for the personalisation of products and services, up-scaling of local enterprise, and the development of user-driven products that are tuned to their local markets.
-The EPSRC‐ESRC Network in Consumer Goods, Big Data and Re-distributed Manufacturing (RECODE) aimed to develop a multi‐disciplinary vision and research agenda associated with the application of big data in the transition towards a RDM model for consumer goods.
+The EPSRC‐ESRC Network in Consumer Goods, Big Data and Re-distributed Manufacturing (RECODE) developed a multi‐disciplinary vision and research agenda associated with the application of big data in the transition towards a RDM model for consumer goods.

 The RDM|RSC (Re-Distributed Manufacturing for a Resilient, Sustainable City) studied the potential impact of RDM at the scale of the city and its hinterland, using Bristol as an example in its European Green Capital year, and concentrated on the issues of resilience and sustainability.
 The network assessed from a number of disciplinary perspectives, bringing together experts in manufacturing, design, logistics, operations management, infrastructure, engineering systems, economics, geographical sciences, mathematical modelling and beyond.
 The network also explored research mechanisms by which interdisciplinary teams came together to address societal grand challenges and develop research agendas for their solution.

 Personalised medicine is estimated to grow to two billion euros by 2018.
 Redistributed Manufacturing (RDM) has the potential to support this growth.
 This involves a shift towards more localised production, enabling faster response, lower cost or better preservation of goods.
-Working closely with key stakeholders, RiHN aimed to lead the research agenda and help position the UK at the forefront of healthcare manufacturing.
+Working closely with key stakeholders, RiHN developed the research agenda to help position the UK at the forefront of healthcare manufacturing.